caocmai/Drinking-Fountains-API/README.md

 This API was created using Node.js, Express, and MongoDB.
 Postman is recommended to signup/login, and add/update content to the API.

 ## Authentication and Authorization
-Authentication is required in order to post or update content in this API
+Authentication is required in order to add or edit content in this API

 ### To Sign Up